This is a total “pretend” board game, and the board is the world.

 This article doesn’t favor any party but favors having no parties, just as the [Founding Fathers spoke of1.
 If anything, it believes that life itself is a party which becomes more possible when there are no parties in politics.

-What guides all policy positions here is my effort to be with the intention of their being based on a mature, evolved, conscious, rational view with an ethical center and attitude of "vivre et laisser vivre”, live and let live.
+What guides all policy positions here is my intention to uphold a mature, evolved, conscious, rational view with an ethical center and attitude of "vivre et laisser vivre”, live and let live.

 When one is picking up from the disasters left in one’s wake, one must address the specific disasters one by one prior to addressing macro-conditions, pressing as they are.
 Therefore: